 As specified in 3GPP TS 23.554 [2], an MSGin5G Client may subscribe one or more Messaging Topic(s) on the MSGin5G Server.

-The message topic subscription is based on the CoAP Observe method as specified in IETF RFC 7641 [4], the MSGin5G Client acts as an observer, the MSGin5G Server acts as a CoAP Server, the message topic is a resource to observe.
+The message topic subscription and unsubscription are based on the CoAP Observe method as specified in IETF RFC 7641 [4], the MSGin5G Client acts as an observer, the MSGin5G Server acts as a CoAP Server, the message topic is a resource to observe.

-6.6.2 Messaging Topic Subscription Procedure at MSGin5G Client
+6.6.2 Procedure at MSGin5G Client

+6.6.2.1 Messaging Topic Subscription

 Upon receiving a request to subscribe a messsage topic from an Application Client, MSGin5G Client shall send a CoAP GET request, as specified in IETF RFC 7641 [4], to the MSGin5G Server.
 In the CoAP GET request, the MSGin5G Client:

 a) shall set the "T" field in the CoAP header to the value "0" to indicate this request is the type of Confirmable;